Bulb plants can be arranged in a very simple manner.

 a 12x12 inch (30x30cm) Air Space

-Plant the Iris bulbs one month before you set in the Fritillaria bulb; to match their blooming time.
+You can plant the Iris bulbs one month before you set in the Fritillaria bulb; to match their blooming time.